Ale-JRD/Trads/content/post/index-T1.md

 Especailly since Kabajid might have seen through him.

-「…Even so, there’s nothing to do here.」
+“…Even so, there’s nothing to do here.”

 It wasn’t possible for him to train and it was dangerous to sleep.

 There wasn’t a need to maintain his weapons and armour either as long as only used the Death Scythe and Dragon Robe.

-「Even if I want to play any games, I’m alone.」
+“Even if I want to play any games, I’m alone.”

 Rei wished that Set could be here at this time, but it would be impossible to play Set’s favourite game either…throwing a wooden stick as far as he could for Set to retrieve.

 Thinking about it, he decided that he should at least eat something, before he remembered that he hadn’t actually had lunch yet.

-「I’m sure Widele said that it would be okay to eat anything inside this cabin.
-Since this cabin is used by the Princess, there should be something here, right?」
+“I’m sure Widele said that it would be okay to eat anything inside this cabin.
+Since this cabin is used by the Princess, there should be something here, right?”

 Muttering to himself, Rei started to search around.